Menu

 In 1890, the ‘Swiss Society of Victoria’ patronised the foundation of the ‘Social Club Helvetia’ to take responsibility for organising social events and festivities, such as the Swiss National Day.
 The closing down of this club only six years later due to financial problems made way for the formation of a club that was independent of the ‘Swiss Society’ and so, the ‘Swiss Club of Victoria’ was founded in 1899.
 In order to raise community interest and increase membership, the club published a monthly newsletter called ‘Edelweiss', a newsletter we are proud to continue today.

-Despite the best efforts to raise membership to a level that would have secured the financial viability of the club, the first incarnation of ‘Swiss Club of Victoria’ failed and dissolved in 1904.
-Another attempt to establish a social club coincided with the third wave of migration following the First World War.
-This wave consisted predominantly from the German-speaking Cantons of Switzerland.
-Launched with generous private donations totaling more than £100, the second incarnation of the ‘Swiss Club of Victoria’ held its inaugural meeting in 1924 at the ‘Manchester Unity Hall’.
+Despite efforts to boost membership and secure the club's financial viability, the first incarnation of the Swiss Club of Victoria dissolved in 1904.
+A second attempt to establish a social club arose after World War I, primarily attracting migrants from the German-speaking Cantons of Switzerland.
+Launched with generous private donations totaling over £100, this new version of the Swiss Club held its inaugural meeting in 1924 at the Manchester Unity Hall.

-The initiative to re-form the club came from a small but passionate group of 48 Swiss residents in Melbourne and from the Swiss Consul at the time.
-The bond between the ‘Swiss Club of Victoria’ and the ‘Consulate General of Switzerland’, including consular staff of all levels, has been a strong one from this very beginning and remained so until the Consulate in Melbourne was closed in 2007.
-The National Day Gala Ball in that year took on a special meaning as it was celebrating 150 years of Victorian statehood as well as saying farewell to the Swiss consulate, after exactly 150 years of continued representation.The Swiss Consulate after 2007 was mandated as an honorary post with Swiss consuls being appointed through the Swiss community.
+The initiative to re-form the club came from a passionate group of 48 Swiss residents in Melbourne, supported by the Swiss Consul at the time.
+The bond between the Swiss Club of Victoria and the Consulate General of Switzerland was strong from the beginning and lasted until the consulate closed in 2007.
+That year, the National Day Gala Ball held special significance, celebrating 150 years of Victorian statehood while bidding farewell to the consulate after 150 years of continuous representation.
+Following the closure, the Swiss consulate in Melbourne became an honorary post, with consuls appointed from the Swiss community.

 Powered by Wild Apricot Membership Software